mrdougal/heroku-study-notes/security/complicance.md

 Information security, privacy protection.
 Security Management Controls, Cloud Specific Controls, Personal Data Protection

-- `ISO-27001` - "Put in place a system to manage ricks related to data owned or handled by the company"
+- `ISO-27001` - "Put in place a system to manage ricks related to **data owned or handled by the company**"
 - `ISO-27017` - Security techniques — Code of practice for information security controls based on ISO/IEC 27002 for cloud services
 - `ISO-27018` - gives generic agreed guidance on information security categories.
 The standard targets public cloud services providers that act as PII processors.
 Its key objectives are to: Help the public cloud PII processor meet their obligations, including when they're under contract to provide public cloud services.